Vet nurses vs vet techs - What’s the difference?

 Vet nurse qualification

-In Australia, the current Australian national qualification for vet nursing is Certificate IV in Veterinary Nursing, which takes from 18 months to 2 years to complete.
+In Australia, the current Australian national qualification for vet nursing is the Certificate IV in Veterinary Nursing, which takes from 18 months to 2 years to complete and is an Australian Qualification Framework Level 4 (AQF 4) qualification

-The Diploma in Veterinary Nursing is then an additional qualification following on from the Cert IV, for 12 months, in three different streams.
-These streams are general practice; surgical; and emergency and critical care.
+The Diploma in Veterinary Nursing, an AQF 5 qualification is then an additional program available following on from the Cert IV.
+Four different streams are possible to study and the candidate needs extensive experience and exposure to veterinary practice These streams are general practice; surgical; emergency and critical care, and dental.

 Vet tech qualification

-Starting in 2020 at the University of Adelaide’s Roseworthy campus, the Bachelor of Veterinary Technology will include extensive clinical experience in which students will develop high level practical skills in caring for animals of a wide range of species.
+Starting in 2020 at the University of Adelaide’s Roseworthy campus, the Bachelor of Veterinary Technology will include extensive clinical experience in which students will develop high level practical skills and knowledge in caring for animals of a wide range of species.

-Through the three years of the program students will develop a comprehensive understanding of animal diseases and their management at the level of individual animals and in populations.
+Through the three years of the program students will develop a comprehensive understanding of animal welfare and health and their management at the level of individual animals and in populations.

-On completion of the program graduates will be paraveterinary health care specialists experienced with the advanced technologies used in animal health management.
+On completion of the program graduates will be allied veterinary health care professionals experienced in the latest approaches and technologies used in animal health management.

 How could becoming a 'vet tech' help?

 Some clinics, emergency and critical care hospitals, and specialist centres in Australia are already using a very effective tiered system of support staff.
 These include kennel hands and specific customer support staff and receptionists, through to trainee veterinary nurses, veterinary nurses, diploma qualified nurses, degree qualified veterinary technicians and practice managers.
 This means that veterinary surgeons gain the time to do the work that only they are qualified for.

-“Most veterinarians will welcome ‘vet techs’ as well-trained support staff who will make the vet's job easier, more efficient and more rewarding,” says veterinary technology program coordinator Professor Kym Abbott.
+“Most veterinarians will welcome ‘vet techs’ as well-trained members of the animal health care team who will make the vet's job easier, more efficient and more rewarding,” says veterinary technology program coordinator Brett Smith.